garrandall/popular-music-data/tracks/indian-love-call-ray-stevens.md

 And waiting all alone

 But, if when you hear
-My love call, ringing clear, ooh
+My love call, ringing clear, oh
 And I hear you're
-Answering a call so dear, ooh
+Answering a call so dear, oh

 Then I will know
 That our love will be true
 You belong to me
-I belong to you, ooh, ooh, ooh
+I belong to you, oh oohohoh